AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-learning/VL-Ophys.md

 from the Visual Behavior dataset, in which only well trained mice were imaged.

 The imaging configuration is the same across session types: 8 planes in VISp sampled at approximately 10 Hz.
-What varies between sessions is which planes and depths were successfully acquired.
-The session metadata table is the primary source of what is available for analysis.
-It has one row per session and includes the mouse, session type, acquisition order, image set, and the imaging planes and depths used in that session.
-Loading it and filtering it down to a set of sessions is the starting point of both tutorials below.
+Each session and imaging plane is subject to stringent quality control (QC) criteria; accordingly, not all data is valid for analysis.
+The outcome of QC can be accessed in the metadata, which is described in [Tutorial Session Metadata](/physiology/ophys/visual-learning/visual_learning_metadata.md).

 ## Relationship to the transcriptomics data